olesyapro888/Interactive_data_Web_visualization_Plotly_JS/README.md

 # Plotly_chart.
-The project 12 of the university of Toronto.
+The project 12 of the University of Toronto.
 ## `-Contents-`

 - [Overview of the Project](#overview-of-the-Plotly_chart-Analysis)